 Whiskey produced in Tennessee but not labeled Tennessee Whiskey

-It may surprise you to learn that some of these whiskeys have not obtained the legal right to be addressed as “Tennessee whiskey.”
+It may surprise you to learn that some of these whiskeys have not obtained the legal right to be addressed as “Tennessee whisky.”
 This is because back in 2013, according to state law, Tennessee whiskey is defined as a spirit that is distilled in Tennessee from not less than 51 percent corn, and must be aged in new, charred oak barrels after it has undergone the LCP (Lincoln County Process), i.e., filtering the freshly-made spirit through several layers of charcoal before barreling for aging purposes.

 An exception to this state law, however, was made for Benjamin Prichard’s, who preferred producing Tennessee whiskeys that do not go through the charcoal filtration process.
-The legislation was backed in full by Jack Daniel’s, but other distilleries – notably Diageo, the owner of George Dickel – were vehemently against it.
+The legislation was backed in full by Jack Daniel’s Distillery, but other distilleries – notably Diageo, the owner of George Dickel – were vehemently against it.
 They argued that the state law limits their ability to innovate during the creation of what they consider as a Tennessee whiskey.

-Jack Daniel’s support of the state law may stem from the fact that they have been in operation for over a century and a half, and have seen the effects of such regulations on bourbon, tequila, scotch whiskey, champagne, and cognac.
+Jack Daniel’s Whiskey support of the state law may stem from the fact that they have been in operation for over a century and a half, and have seen the effects of such regulations on bourbon, tequila, scotch whiskey, champagne, and cognac.
 The laws help to guide the processes via which these products are made, thereby engendering consumer understanding and trust.

 So, it is not all Tennessee whiskey that is produced in Tennessee can be labeled as “Tennessee whiskey.”
-For instance, the Ole Smoky Distillery which is located in Tennessee and began their operations in 2010, produces whiskey, but this whiskey is not called a Tennessee whiskey, and that is because it is not aged at all.
+For instance, the Ole Smoky whiskey Distillery which is located in Tennessee and began their operations in 2010, produces whiskey, but this whiskey is not called a Tennessee whiskey, and that is because it is not aged at all.
 On the contrary, it is categorized as a corn whiskey and marketed as “Tennessee moonshine.”

-A few years ago, George Dickel began the production of rye whiskey, which is also not labeled as a Tennessee whiskey since it is a rye-based product and used rye mash as part of its ingredients.
+A few years ago, George Dickel began the production of rye whisky, which is also not labeled as a Tennessee whiskey since it is a rye-based product and used rye mash as part of its ingredients.

-Moreover, the rye-based whiskey does not undergo any distillation process in Tennessee.
-The majority of the numerous stages of production is carried out under contract in Indiana, and afterward, the rye whiskey is trucked to the Diageo bottling planting located in Plainfield, Illinois so that it can be filtered with the charcoal that was made at the Dickel distillery.
+Moreover, the rye-based whisky does not undergo any distillation process in Tennessee.
+The majority of the numerous stages of production is carried out under contract in Indiana, and afterward, the rye whiskey is trucked to the Diageo bottling planting located in Plainfield, Illinois so that it can be filtered with the charcoal that was made at the Dickel whiskey distillery.

 After filtering the rye whiskey through charcoal, the product is then bottled.
 The brand once again introduced another whiskey in 2014, though this time, it was a white corn whiskey which was produced via the unaged version of its regular mash bill which consisted of over 80% corn.
 This gave room for the product to be sold as “corn whiskey,” and the bottle did not refer in any way to Tennessee whiskey.